 ~Doug Jennings 1964– (Cubs 1993)

 Jennings was a backup outfielder with Oakland for four seasons before coming to Chicago.
 The Cubs used Jennings as a pinch hitter and occasional first baseman.
 He was fairly effective in that role, hitting .250 with two homers.
 It was his last season in the big leagues.
 His next stop was Japan.

-He is a Hall of Famer, a seven time all-star, a six-time 20 game winner, a man that led his team to the pennant as a 23-year-old, made the cover of Time Magazine, and ended up with 286 career wins.
-Roberts led the league in wins 4 times, strikeouts twice, and complete games five times.
+He is a Hall of Famer, a seven-time All-Star, a six-time 20-game winner, a man that led his team to the pennant as a 23-year-old, made the cover of Time Magazine, and ended up with 286 career wins.
+Roberts led the league in wins four times, strikeouts twice, and complete games five times.
 Of course, none of that happened during his short stint with the Cubs.
 The Cubs thought they should give him one last chance.
 Unfortunately, he was the oldest player in the majors (39) when he was picked up by the Cubs in 1966, and he didn’t have anything left in the tank.
-The head and heart were willing, but the arm wasn’t.
-In his nine starts with the Cubs, his ERA was over 6, and he gave up 8 home runs.
-Those just added to his record setting total.
-Roberts has given up more home runs than any other pitcher in history.
+The head and heart were willing, but the arm was not.
+In his nine starts with the Cubs, his ERA was over six, and he gave up eight home runs.
+Those just added to his record-setting total.
+Roberts served up more home runs than any other pitcher in history.
 One of his teammates on the 1966 Cubs is now second place on the all-time home run list: Ferguson Jenkins.
-The Cubs released Roberts after the season, on October 4, 1966.
-He never played in the majors again.
+The Cubs released Roberts on October 4, 1966.
+He never pitched in the majors again.
 (Photo: Baseball card created by Cardsthatneverwere.blogspot.com)